riyaz2022/riyaz2022/README.md

-### Hi there 👋 My Name is Riyaz and I am a final year undergrad student.
+### Hi there 👋 My Name is Riyaz and I am a software engineer.

 - 🔭 I’m currently working on Web development projects using MERN stack.